mouseless/json-concepts/spec/02-quantifiers/02-zero-or-one.md

 When there are variables next to optional literals, shadow schema should set variable value to `null`.
-When an optional concept is not defined in a schema shadow schema should have an empty array for that concept;
+When an optional concept is not defined in a schema shadow schema should have `null` for that concept;

 `SCHEMA: greeting.service.json`